Getting Started With the SDKs

 Installation

-Get and its dependencies with pnpm or the equivalent of your package manager of choice:
+Get our NPM package and its dependencies with pnpm or the equivalent of your package manager of choice:

 pnpm add @idos-network/idos-sdk ethers near-api-js